chengzeyi/dij/README.md

 ## Limitions

-- Currently only support primitive types.
 - Does not support `this` object.
+- Limited modification on plain `Object`.